asuprep/hiring-react-take-home-exercise/README.md

 yarn frontend
 ```

-Please do the following tasks.
+Please do the following tasks, with the goal of making the project "production ready" and supportable in the long term.

 1. Convert this simple frontend/backend app into NextJS
 2. Type link_object in backend/index.js